National Screen and Sound Archive of Wales

-The National Screen and Sound Archive of Wales was established in 2001 in order to preserve and promote the audio visual heritage of Wales.
+The National Screen and Sound Archive of Wales was established in 2001 in order to preserve and promote the audio-visual heritage of Wales.
 The archive is funded by the National Library of Wales and the Welsh Government and located at the National Library of Wales in Aberystwyth.
-The archive holds a collection of over 5 million feet of film that represents Welsh culture and life in Wales from the late 19th Century through to the 21st Century.
+The archive holds a collection of 5.5 million feet of film that represents Welsh culture and life in Wales from the late 19th century through to the 21st century.

+The Archive puts on screenings of its collections.